MainActivityKt/Zookeeper/README.md

 In this, stage our program:

-- Repeat the behavior from the previous stage, but now in a loop.
+- Repeats the behavior from the previous stage, but now in a loop.
-- Ask the user to enter the number of habitat they'd like to view, in each iteration of the loop.
+- Asks the user to enter the number of habitat they'd like to view, in each iteration of the loop.
-- Terminate the program when `exit` is input.
+- Terminates the program when `exit` is input.
 - Prints a closing message when it is terminated!

 [Open stage 4 on Hyperskill](https://hyperskill.org/projects/196/stages/978/implement)